ChrisB831/Ref2_MLFLow_WandB_Hydra/README.md

 # Summary
 This project focusses primarliy on MLFlow.
+Although an ML model is built, it is trivial in design and is not the focus of the MLOps based repo

 This code contains the following MLflow components:
 * eda